 - The forward sellers have advised us that they (or their relevant affiliates) intend to acquire shares of our common stock to be sold under this prospectus supplement through borrowings from third-party share lenders.
 Subject to the occurrence of certain events, we will not be obligated to deliver shares of our common stock, if any, under a forward sales agreement until final settlement of such forward sales agreement, which we expect will occur within approximately six months from the date of this prospectus supplement.
 Except in certain circumstances, we have the right to elect cash settlement or net share settlement under the forward sales agreements.
 See "Underwriting-Forward Sales Agreements" in this prospectus supplement for a description of the terms of the forward sales agreements. - (2) Based on 46,676,466 shares of our common stock outstanding as of June 15, 2018.
 Excludes (i) 2,765,865 shares of our common stock available for future issuance as of June 15, 2018 under our 2015 equity incentive plan, as amended, and (ii) any additional shares that may be issued from and after June 15, 2018 through final settlement of the forward sales agreements.
 We provide these numbers assuming no event occurs that would require us to sell shares of our common stock to the underwriters in lieu of any forward seller selling shares of our common stock to the underwriters.
-If such an event occurs, then (a) the number of shares of our common stock issuable pursuant to physical settlement of the forward sales agreements would be reduced by such number of shares.
+If such an event occurs, then (a) the number of shares of our common stock to be outstanding immediately after the offering would be increased by such number of shares and (b) the number of shares of our common stock issuable pursuant to physical settlement of the forward sales agreements would be reduced by such number of shares.

-(3) Calculated as of June 18, 2018, assuming that each of the forward sales agreements is fully physically settled based on the initial forward sale price of \$18.48 per share by the delivery of 7,000,000 shares of our common stock.
+(3) Calculated as of per share by the delivery of 7,000,000 shares of our common stock.
 The forward sale price is subject to adjustment pursuant to the terms of the forward sales agreements, and any net proceeds to us are subject to settlement of the forward sales agreements.
 Unless the federal funds rate increases substantially prior to the settlement of the forward sales agreements, we expect to receive less than the initial forward sale price per share upon physical settlement of the forward sales agreements.
 If we elect to cash settle the forward sales agreements, we would expect to receive an amount of net proceeds that is significantly lower than the estimate included above, and we may not receive any net proceeds (or may owe cash to the forward purchasers).
 If we elect to net share settle the forward sales agreements in full, we would not receive any proceeds from the forward purchasers.